Probing torsion field with Einstein-Cartan theory at the HL-LHC: an angular distribution case study: Results

 \section{Results}

-After applying the pre-selection cuts presented in Table \ref{table:selection2}, the Einstein-Cartan signal events were fully impeded in the SM background; thus, a tighter selection has been optimized to distinguish the model signals from the SM backgrounds.
+After applying the pre-selection cuts outlined in Table \ref{table:selection2}, the Einstein-Cartan signal events were completely obscured by the SM background.
+It was determined that the signal and background events could not be distinguished solely based on the distribution of the cos$\theta_{CS}$ variable.
+Therefore, a tighter selection criterion was optimized to effectively differentiate the model signals from the SM backgrounds.

 The tight selection is based on five variables:

 1. We calculate the azimuthal angle difference \( \Delta\phi_{\mu^{+}\mu^{-},\vec{E}^{\text{miss}}_{T}} \), which represents the difference between the azimuthal angles of the dimuon and the missing transverse energy \( (|\phi^{\mu^{+}\mu^{-}} - \phi^{\text{miss}}|) \).
 This value must be greater than 2.5 radians.